Vice Provost for Research and Graduate Studies

 Dean of Graduate Studies

-Dr. Helena S. Wisniewski assumed the position of Vice Provost for Research and Graduate Studies and Dean of the Graduate School, at UAA in August 2011.
-She is President of Seawolf Holdings, a wholly owned subsidiary of UAA, and the Founding Director for the Arctic Domain Awareness Center (ADAC) a DHS National Center of Excellence.
+Dr. Helena S. Wisniewski, FNAI, is Vice Provost for Research and Graduate Studies at UAA and Chief Research Officer since August 2011.
+There she leads the research enterprise, and technology commercialization.
+She is President of Seawolf Holdings, a wholly owned subsidiary of UAA, and Founding Director of the Arctic Domain Awareness Center (ADAC), a DHS Center of Excellence.

-Prior to UAA she was Vice President for University Research and Enterprise Development at Stevens Institute of Technology.
-Under her leadership Stevens tripled research revenues, and she launched nine startup companies and sold two.
-Her corporate experience includes Vice President of ANSER and the Titan Corporation, and a Senior Executive at the Lockheed Corporation.
-She was also CEO of Aurora Biometrics, a company that she founded to provide complete turnkey biometric systems, based on her advanced mathematical methods.
-As CEO she raised the investment, built the business and sold the company.
-At the Defense Advanced Research Projects Agency (DARPA), she created and grew its first mathematics program; and prior to that served at the CIA.
+Her executive experience includes academia, industry and government, and she is a technological entrepreneur who has launched and sold startup companies.
+As Vice President, Research and Enterprise Development at Stevens Institute of Technology, she tripled research revenues, launched nine startups and sold two.
+She was a Vice President at the Titan Corporation, and a Senior executive at Lockheed.
+As CEO of Aurora Biometrics a company that she founded she raised investment, built the business, and sold the company.
+At DARPA, she created and grew its first mathematics program that pioneered innovative technology that benefitted the government and society.
+Prior to DARPA she served at the CIA.

-She serves on public and private corporate boards of directors and on advisory committees.
-She served on the Board of Directors of Greatbatch Inc., a billion dollar company publicly traded on the New York stock exchange(NYSE:GB) that provides implementable medical devices, and on its Audit and Technology Committees; is on the Advisory Board of Landmark Ventures; was Chairman of the George Washington University Advisory Board; and in 2007, the Secretary of the Navy appointed her to the Naval Research Advisory Committee(NRAC), its fifteen members are prominent individuals in science, engineering and medicine.
+She serves on public and private boards of directors and advisory boards.
+She served on the Board of Directors, of Greatbatch Inc., (NYSE:GB), that provides implementable medical devices and on its Audit and Technology Committees.
+In 2007, the Secretary of the Navy appointed her to NRAC, its 15 members are prominent in science, engineering and medicine.

-She received her PhD in mathematics from the Graduate Center of the City University of New York in 1980; her MS in Mathematics from Stevens Institute of Technology; and is a Distinguished Alumni of William Paterson University, where she received her BA in mathematics.
-She is a tenured professor at UAA.
+She received her Ph.D. in mathematics from the Graduate school of the City University of New York, MS in Mathematics from Stevens Institute of Technology, and BA in mathematics from William Paterson University where she is a Distinguished Alumni.